Rolls-Royce’s Indian Jet Engine Bribes

 Summary of Corruption Allegations

-scroll to contents
+contents

 Allegations of bribery by Rolls-Royce.
 The allegations were later proven by an internal Indian Ministry of Defence inquiry and a BBC report.